-- 2.1 All Career Faculty members of HIEP are reviewed annually for the first three years of employment, and at least once every three years (academic years for 9-month employees and fiscal years for 12-month employees) typically in the spring.
-During their first year of employment, Career Faculty will also be reviewed halfway through the year (i.e., halfway through the academic year for 9-month employees and fiscal year for 12-month employees). - 2.2 The HIEP executive director is responsible for setting timelines for performance reviews that are consistent with COE performance review timelines, and for communicating deadlines to faculty and their supervisors. - 2.3 Supervisors perform the performance review.
-Generally, there is one supervisor, but if there is more than one supervisor, each will be responsible for their area of assignment. - 2.4 The performance review will be based on the professional responsibilities as described in a faculty member's position description along with annual goals and major assignments during the period under review.
+- 2.1 All research faculty members of IFS are reviewed annually, typically in the spring.
+During their first contract, career non-tenure track faculty (C-NTTF) will also be reviewed halfway through the contract period. - 2.2 The IFS director is responsible for setting timelines for annual reviews and communicating deadlines to faculty and their supervisors. - 2.3 Supervisors perform the annual evaluation.
+Generally there is one supervisor, but if there is more than one supervisor, each will be responsible for their area of assignment. - 2.4 The annual evaluation will be based on the professional responsibilities as described in a faculty member's position description along with annual goals and major assignments during the year under review.
 Reviews for postdoctoral scholars will reflect upon individual mentoring plans.
-Because the research faculty are funded by development funds and sponsored projects, reviews should reflect the activities that the faculty have been funded to do. - 2.5 Each year, supervisors, with input from the faculty member, will set individual goals for the upcoming year.
-Progress towards these goals will be reviewed as part of subsequent performance reviews.

-2.6 Review materials

-- 2.6.1 The HIEP executive director or designee is responsible for developing and maintaining evaluation forms. - 2.6.2 In preparation for an performance review, the faculty member will provide their supervisor with a complete updated curriculum vitae and a report on activities and accomplishments that reflect progress towards goals set since the last review. - 2.6.3 For each faculty member being reviewed, the supervisor will provide the executive director with: a current job description, all of the documents

-- provided by the faculty member, and a completed, signed evaluation, using the form provided. - 2.6.4 The supervisor and the faculty member should sign the supervisor's evaluation.
+Because the research faculty are funded by sponsored projects, evaluations should reflect the activities that the faculty have been funded to do. - 2.5 At the time of the annual evaluation, supervisors, with input from the faculty member, will set individual goals for the upcoming year.
+Progress towards these goals will be reviewed as part of the annual review for the subsequent year. - 2.6 Review materials - 2.6.1 The IFS director or designee is responsible for developing and maintaining evaluation forms. - 2.6.2 In preparation for an annual review, the faculty member will provide their supervisor with a complete updated curriculum vitae and a report on activities and accomplishments that reflect progress towards goals set in the prior year. - 2.6.3 For each faculty member being reviewed, the supervisor will provide the institute director with: a current job description, all of the documents provided by the faculty member, and a completed, signed evaluation, using the form provided. - 2.6.4 The supervisor and the faculty member should sign the supervisor's evaluation.
 The faculty member's signature acknowledges receipt of the evaluation; it does not indicate agreement with the evaluation.
-Faculty may also provide a response or addendum to the evaluation. - 2.6.5 Documents provided by the faculty member and their supervisor will be placed in the faculty member's personnel file.
+Faculty may also provide a response or addendum to the evaluation.

+2.6.5 Documents provided by the faculty member and their supervisor will be placed in the faculty member's personnel file.